leoneruggiero/TaoRenderer/README.md

 ## Gizmos Renderer Features
 ![GizmoDemo](https://github.com/leoneruggiero/TestApp_OpenGL/assets/55357743/48a36730-dd48-4079-8a03-4b461706fb3b)

-**GizmosRenderer** is a flexible component that can be used to draw meshes, lines, line-strips and points which has been developed with overlay-drawing and debug visualization in mind.<br>
+**GizmosRenderer** is a versatile component designed for drawing meshes, lines, line-strips, and points.
+It has been developed with a focus on overlay drawing and facilitating debug visualization.<br>

 The GIF shows all the different elements drawn using this component:
 * The XY-plane grid